-To help an elderly family member remember, or to communicate in a large family that the dog has been fed, a dog feeding chart magnet may be useful.
+To communicate to everyone in your family that the dog has been fed, a dog feeding chart magnet may be useful.

 Your dog might not want you to know this, but their meals should always be measured out.
 Never fill the entire bowl unless that is what the correct measurement is.
 Filling the bowl nearly guarantees that your pup’s portion will be excessive.